Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 The site aims to achieve its goal by having good, crisp UX which produces a positive reaction in the user, powerful and well- designed search and filtering functionality and responsive design to allow the site to be accessed on any screen size.

+## User Stories

+### First-time-users
+1. As a first time user, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encourgaed to return.
+2. As a first time user, I want to be able to easily understand the aim and idea behind the site.
+3. As a first time user, I want to be able to use the search function in order to quickly find high-rated places and to see where these places are on a map.

+### Returning-time-users
+1. As a first time user, I want to be able to repeatedly use the search function with running into any bugs and without any negative effect on UX.
+2. As a Returning Visitor, I want to be able to contact the site owner and be able to find and use their social meadia links.
+3. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it to evoke a positive response.

 ## Features
 The site is formed of one page and has a header, footer and main body.